OPCFoundation/UA-.NETStandard/README.md

 ## Overview
 This OPC UA reference implementation is targeting [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) specification.

-.NET Standard allows to develop apps that run on all common platforms available today, including Linux, iOS, Android (via Xamarin) and Windows 7/8/8.1/10 (including embedded/IoT editions) without requiring platform-specific modifications.
+.NET Standard allows to develop apps that run on all common platforms available today, including Linux, iOS, Android (via Xamarin) and Windows 7/8/8.1/10/11 (including embedded/IoT editions) without requiring platform-specific modifications.

 One of the reference implementations inside this project has been certified for compliance through an OPC Foundation Certification Test Lab to prove its high quality.
-Fixes and enhancements since the certification process have been tested and verified for compliance using the Compliance Test Tool (CTT) V1.04.
+Fixes and enhancements since the certification process have been tested and verified for compliance using the latest Compliance Test Tool (CTT).

 Furthermore, cloud applications and services (such as ASP.NET, DNX, Azure Websites, Azure Webjobs, Azure Nano Server and Azure Service Fabric) are also supported.

 More samples based on the official [Nuget](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua/) packages can be found in the [OPC UA .NET Standard Samples](https://github.com/OPCFoundation/UA-.NETStandard-Samples) repository.
 For development there is also a [preview Nuget feed](https://opcfoundation.visualstudio.com/opcua-netstandard/_packaging?_a=feed&feed=opcua-preview%40Local) available.
+For local testing a [Docker container of the Reference Server](Docs/DockerReferenceServer.md) is available from preview and release builds.

 ## For more information and license terms, see [here](http://opcfoundation.github.io/UA-.NETStandard).